Places to visit in Pondicherry Tourist Places India Beach

 Pondicherry is also called as 'Little France'.

-This territory was under the French rule for nearly 281 years.
+This Union territory was under the French rule for nearly 281 years.
 After India attained independence from British rule, the French handed over their territories in India on November 1, 1954.
 But, Pundicherry officially became an integral part of Indian Union in 1963, when the French Parliament in Paris ratified the Treaty with India.
-The Unique Union Terriroty of Pondicherry comprises of four scattered coastal enclaves Pondicherry (now called as Puducheri) and Karaikal in Tamil Nadu, Yanam in Andhra Pradesh and Mahe in Kerala on the West coast.
+The Unique Union Terriroty of Pondichery comprises of four scattered coastal enclaves Pondicherry (now called as Puducheri) and Karaikal in Tamil Nadu, Yanam in Andhra Pradesh and Mahe in Kerala on the West coast.
 Still it has the French flavor in it as one can see by the grand colonial mansions, beautiful boulevards, and placid promenades, spellings on sign boards and buildings, names of roads and public places.

 Pondichery is a well planned and well built town.
 This is a typical example as one can learn the way the French people gave importance to order and flair.
 They are known for their rich and quality living.
 The French too had an eye on the wealth and the fertility of India.
-Thus the French dream of Indian empire began and got over by establishing their supremacy in Pondicherry.
+Thus the French dream of Indian empire began and got over by establishing their supremacy in this city.
 The French constructed many buildings based on their craft and grand architecture.
 They developed an oval shaped, lovely ‘boulevard town’ – the French quarter.
 This French quarter was laid out in a geometric grid pattern with straight roads intersecting at right angles.
 A boulevard encircled the town and a grand canal, divided it into two sections- one the Tamil side called as Ville Noire or the black town and the other, a European side which was known as Ville Blanche or the white town.
 The impressive Ville Blanche or white town resembles a typical Medieval French township clotted with fine built monuments, government buildings, majestic mansions, elegant churches and lush green parks.